microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-cloudappdiscovery-overview.md

 ---
-title: "Overview of Discovered apps using the Microsoft Graph API"
+title: "Overview of discovered apps using the Microsoft Graph API"
 description: "Learn how to programmatically query your discovered SaaS applications info using the Microsoft Graph API."
 author: "mravela"
 ms.localizationpriority: medium